 Adding an incredible tool to the mix might be the best medicine for a low productivity plague.
 But how will it fit with your contact center’s current policies and processes?
 And how will it help everyone reach operational and customer experience goals?

-The COOs role in digital transformation is making sure the old and the new blend together to benefit all company stakeholders.
+The COOs role in digital transformation and maturation is making sure the old and the new work together.
+And that they do so in a way to benefit all company stakeholders.

 COOs gather a wealth of knowledge on important details that impact revenue, productivity, and employees.
 And they’re listening to you, your agents, and your customers.